stef-cruz/open_rent/TESTING.md

 ## W3C CSS Validator

 The CSS only returns an error related to the Materialize stylesheet.
 This app's custom CSS returns no error.

+## JSHint

+The JS code passed the JSHint validation with no major issues.

 ## Google Lighthouse